kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 - Closed-loop simulation
 - Controller Validation

-The system dynamics are derived independently using both the **Newtonâ€“Euler** and **Lagrangian** formulations.
+The system dynamics are derived independently using both the **Newton–Euler** and **Lagrangian** formulations.
 After verifying that both approaches lead to the same nonlinear equations of motion, the model is linearized around the upright equilibrium and expressed in state-space form.

 A **Linear Quadratic Regulator (LQR)** is then designed using the linearized rigid-body model.
 The resulting controller is implemented as a ROS2 node that continuously reads the cart and pendulum states from Gazebo, computes the required control force, and applies it to the simulated cart in real time.